fcorowe/sim_chp/README.md

 <!--# FR: would be good to include a comment to close the section - perhaps on how we see the package being developed or suggest that the next sections provide this vision -->

+In the future we would like to see SIM development becoming as pain-free and intuitive as possible.
+We hope to see new open source SIM software projects being developed to reduce the ‘barrier to entry’ to SIMs.
+Building SIM software as part of popular languages for data science such as R, Python or Julia enables reproducibility, and access to a large ecosystem, as part of the SIM development process.

+In terms of the `simodels` package briefly introduced in this section, it is early days (the package was first published on CRAN in June 2022).
+It has been tested on substantial input datasets and can certainly enable SIMs to be developed, tested, and refined rapidly.
+In the future, we would like to add pre-existing SIM models, for example a `si_gravity()` function to provide a basic gravity model without having to specify the functional form as we did above, to the package.
+Over time, we would like to implement many such functions, perhaps a step towards realising Alan Wilson’s vision of a ‘family’ of SIMs in open source software (Wilson 1971).
+More broadly, the project is open source and in that spirit of collaboration will evolve organically (Franco-Bedoya et al. 2017); we encourage contributions and ideas on the project’s issue tracker.[^3]

 ## 3.2 Capturing Heterogeneity

 We argue that research on SIMs should seek to adopt and adapt modelling